Human sex trafficking

 If you're a victim or survivor of human sex trafficking or forced labour, or you know someone who is, contact the Canadian Human Trafficking Hotline at 1-833-900-1010.

-Increase awareness through prevention and education programs delivered mainly by the Peel Human Trafficking Service Providers Committee.
+Increase awareness through prevention education and awareness programming delivered in partnership with the Peel Human Trafficking Service Providers Committee.

 The video, What is Sex Trafficking, was produced by Rhonelle Bruder, a survivor and advocate.
 The target audience of this video is parents, caregivers and school-aged children.

-Our general elearning module provides an overview about human sex trafficking.
-Private businesses, not-for-profit organizations, and municipalities can use this module.
+Our Disrupting Human Trafficking in Peel learning module provides an overview about human sex trafficking.
+Private businesses, the public, community organizations, and municipalities can use this module to increase awareness.

-Virtual training sessions are being delivered to frontline and management Peel Region employees.
-The focus is on how staff can support someone who may be at-risk of or has shared personal experience with human sex trafficking.
+Training sessions are being delivered to frontline and management Peel Region employees.
+The focus is on how staff can support someone who may be at-risk of or has shared personal experience with sex trafficking.

 If you would like more information about the Peel Human Sex Trafficking Strategy, email us at antihumantrafficking@peelregion.ca

-An integrated services hub called nCourage opened in Winter 2021 to increase access to easy, reliable, wrap-around services for victims and survivors.
-Contact them by email.
-Visit ncourage.ca for more information.
+An integrated services hub called nCourage opened in 2021 to increase access to easy, reliable, wrap-around services for victims and survivors.
+Contact them at 905-568-1068, by email or visit ncourage.ca for more information.

 Services include: